-A number of field studies are available which analyzed the trophic magnification potential of C{11} -PFCA.
-For food chains of dolphin, beluga whale, and ringed seal, TMFs greater than one have been reported, indicating trophic biomagnification.
+A number of field studies are available which analyzed the trophic magnification potential of C{12} -PFCA.
+For food chains of beluga whale and in a subtropical pelagic food web TMFs greater than one have been reported, indicating trophic biomagnification.
 Trophical magnification was greater if the food chain contained homeotherms.
 TMFs were smaller in the case of piscovorous food webs and if air breathing organisms are excluded but became larger if air breathing organisms were taken into account (Kelly et al., 2009).
-Thus, C{11} -PFCA biomagnifies in some food webs analyzed within the food chain.
+Thus, C{12} -PFCA biomagnifies in some food webs analyzed within the food chain.